-For case B, we note that the residuals are significanly larger than for the other two cases.
+For case B, we note that the residuals are significantly larger than for the other two cases.
 We observe a lack in the signal amplitude of the best-fit polarization maps with respect to the input ones.
 Nevertheless, we see that we are able to capture the correct sky location of the extrema of the reduced Stokes parameters.
-Inspection of Table~\ref{tab:paramVal} shows us that the best-fit values of the GMF parameter are close to the input ones.
-While the agreement is globally worst than in case A and C, we see that the agreement is better for the parameters of the spiral shape of the GMF than those of the X-shape (see Appendix~\ref{sec:GMFmodel}).
+An inspection of Table~\ref{tab:paramVal} shows us that the best-fit values of the GMF parameter are close to the input ones.
+While the agreement is globally worse here than in case A and C, we see that the agreement is better for the parameters of the spiral shape of the GMF than those of the X-shape (see Appendix~\ref{sec:GMFmodel}).

-The reconstructed geometrical structures of the GMF corresponding to the cases A, B and C best-fit parameters are shown in Fig.~\ref{fig:GMFmodel2_fits}, and can be compared to the input one shown in Fig.~\ref{fig:inputWMAP_xyz}.
-These figures illustrate qualitatively the fact that we are indeed able to reconstruct (i.e. constrain) the geometry of the GMF from the observation of the polarized thermal dust emission in the three cases discussed above.
-A more quantitative comparison of the reconstructed GMF geometry is given in Sect.~\ref{sec:qualreconstructionGMF}.
+The reconstructed geometrical structures of the GMF corresponding to the cases A, B, and C best-fit parameters are shown in Fig.~\ref{fig:GMFmodel2_fits}, and can be compared to the input one shown in Fig.~\ref{fig:inputWMAP_xyz}.
+These figures qualitatively illustrate the fact that we are indeed able to reconstruct (i.e., constrain) the geometry of the GMF from the observation of the polarized thermal dust emission in the three cases discussed above.